 RFC Pre-publication review

-If your document is chosen to become an RFC (each RFC Stream has a different process for this) then it will need to go through the AUTH48 pre-publication review process.
-At this stage you will need to work with RFCXML to address any issues raised by the editors in order for the RFC to be published.
+If an I-D is approved to published as an RFC (each RFC Stream has a different process for this) then it will need to go through the AUTH48 pre-publication review process.
+At this stage you will need to work with RFCXML to address any issues raised by the RFC Publication Center (RPC) editors in order for the RFC to be published.

-The canonical format for published RFCs is RFCXML and the other published formats, PDF, HTML and plain text, are derived from this RFCXML.
-The published RFCXML looks quite different from Internet-Draft RFCXML as it has been passed through the 'prep' tool which makes it work better as a standalone document.
+The canonical format for published RFCs is RFCXML.
+Other published formats, PDF, HTML and plain text, are derived from this RFCXML.
+The published RFCXML looks quite different from Internet-Draft RFCXML as it has been passed through the RPC 'prep' tool which makes it work better as a standalone document.

 The following authoring formats are in use by the IETF community, though some by only a handful of people: